NethServer/nethsecurity/packages/ns-objects/README.md

 All objects are saved inside `/ect/config/objects` UCI database.

-The `user` and `group` objects types can be used inside the abstract firewall UCI database named `/etc/config/absfirewall`.

 ## User and groups

 A user is a dynamic entity representing all physical and virtual devices belonging to a person like PCs, mobile phones or VPN road warrior accesses.